This Week in TV:

 While it's unlikely that Donald Glover will return for Community season 6 on Yahoo!
 Screen, the actor, comedian and rapper landed a new gig on Disney XD's Ultimate Spider-Man: Web Warriors cartoon as the voice of alternate reality Spider-Man Miles Morales.

-Glover’s character, a half-Hispanic, half-black 13-year-old, takes on the role of Spider-Man in an alternate dimension in the series.
+Glover's character, a half-Latino, half-black 13-year-old, takes on the role of Spider-Man in an alternate dimension in the series.
 He will encounter the original Spider-Man, Peter Parker (voiced by Drake Bell), throughout the season as Parker hops across several dimensions.

 Many of Glover's fans know that he's dreamed of playing Spider-Man for some time, and while voicing Morales doesn't quite realize that dream, Glover is still excited to play an actual Marvel Comics character.